wnet500/KCl_prescribing_error_detection/README.md

 - See `ANN_code.py`

-- You can see the sample tensorboard results of gridsearch with the accuracies and aurocs [here](https://tensorboard.dev/experiment/NirtopfjTyaYPCle9QqHgA/).
+- You can see the tensorboard results of gridsearch with the accuracies and aurocs [here](https://tensorboard.dev/experiment/NirtopfjTyaYPCle9QqHgA/).
   (this is the same result with `tensorboard --logdir=./logs/hparam_tuning_results` if you run the code with your own datasets)